 Here are the key benefits of prepaid electricity in Texas:

-- Energy management: Monitor home energy usage in real time for better consumption awareness and reduced bills.
+- Energy management: Monitor home energy usage of devices such as dishwashers, refrigerators, water heaters, incandescent light bulbs, programmable thermostats, and more in real time, for less energy usage and reduced bills.

 - Financial control: Choose daily, weekly, or monthly payment amounts to align with your budget and avoid surprise bills.